w6d-io/docker-opa/README.md

 # opa

 ### OPA
 OPA rust is an api that allows to manage authorizations.
-It is based on KRATOS Ory and integrates opa wasm.
+It is based on KRATOS Ory.

 To start the api follow the steps: